nxp-mcuxpresso/mcuxsdk-doc/boards/Kinetis/frdmke17z512/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for FRDM-KE17Z512
+# Getting Started with Package

 ```{tocTree}